Probabilistic neural operators for functional uncertainty quantification: Numerical experiments

-Here, $\mathcal{D}$ denotes the spatio-temporal domain of the governing equation.
-The $\mathcal{L}_{L^2}$ loss evaluates the match between the mean of the predictive distribution $\overline{u}_M$ and the observation, while the energy score (ES) evaluates the match for the predictive distribution as a whole.
-The continuous ranked probability score (CRPS) \citep{Gneiting.2007} evaluates the predictive distribution at a pointwise level and can be interpreted as an integral of all quantile levels over the quantile score $QS_\alpha(q_\alpha, y)\coloneq 2(\alpha - \mathbbm{1}\{y < q_\alpha \})(y - q_\alpha)$, with $\hat{F}_{x,t}$ denoting the marginal empirical distribution of $P_\theta^M$.
+The $\mathcal{L}_{L^2}$ loss evaluates the match between the mean prediction $\Bar{u}_M$ and the observation, while the energy score (ES) evaluates the match for the predictive distribution as a whole.
+The continuous ranked probability score (CRPS) \citep{Gneiting.2007} evaluates the predictive distribution at a pointwise level and can be represented as an integral of the quantile score $QS_\alpha(q_\alpha, y)\coloneq 2(\alpha - \mathbbm{1}\{y < q_\alpha \})(y - q_\alpha)$ over all quantile levels $\alpha \in (0,1)$.
 The CRPS therefore assesses whether the predicted uncertainty fits the observations at all quantile levels at each gridpoint $(x,t)$, i.e., whether the predictive distribution is well-calibrated.
 Furthermore, we analyze the negative log-likelihood (NLL) of a predictive pointwise Gaussian distribution $\mathcal{N}(\overline{u}_M(x,t), \hat{\sigma}^2(x,t))$.
-While not all methods produce Gaussian output, this criterion is commonly used and describes the fit of the predictive distribution in terms of the first two estimated moments.
+Although not all methods produce Gaussian output, this criterion is commonly used and describes the fit of the predictive distribution in terms of the first two estimated moments.
 The NLL is also a strictly proper scoring rule \citep{Gneiting.2007}.
-Finally, we report the coverage $\mathcal{C}_\alpha$ of the predictive distribution for selected $\alpha$-quantile levels, where $q_\theta^\alpha(x)$ denotes the empirical $\alpha$-quantile of $P_\theta$ at $(x,t)$.
-If the correct distribution is learned, then $\mathcal{C}_\alpha(x) = 1-\alpha$, however in notions of risk control $\mathcal{C}_\alpha(x) \geq 1 - \alpha$ is usually sufficient.
-In order to compare methods that achieve similar coverage, we also report the width of the corresponding prediction interval $\left| \mathcal{C}_\alpha \right|$.
-To make the baselines comparable, $M=100$ predictive samples are drawn from the respective predictive distributions at test time and all metrics are averaged over the test dataset.
+Finally, we report the coverage $\mathcal{C}_\alpha$ of the predictive distribution for selected $\alpha$-quantile levels, as well as the width of the corresponding prediction interval $\left| \mathcal{C}_\alpha \right|$.
+Following the notions of calibration and sharpness \citep{10.1111/j.1467-9868.2007.00587.x}, in an ideal setting, an estimator should obtain $\mathcal{C}_{\alpha} \approx 1 - \alpha$, while simultaneously predicting the interval $\left| \mathcal{C}_\alpha \right|$ as small as possible.
+To make the baselines comparable, $M=100$ predictive samples are drawn from the respective predictive distributions at test time, and all metrics are averaged over the test dataset.
+For the deterministic model, the energy score reduces to the $\mathcal{L}_{L^2}$ loss and the CRPS reduces to the pointwise mean absolute error, while the negative log-likelihood and the coverage are not applicable.